Files & Databases Tab - Environment Options

 Provides an additional database source for player lookups.

-When to use: If you are maintaining a secondary database for backup player data or supplemental information.
+When to use: When maintaining a secondary database for backup player data or supplemental information.

 Note: Configure which rating types to use from this database in Rating Configuration.